chauandrew/Simple-Substitution-Cipher-Solver/README.md

 # Simple-Substitution-Cipher-Solver
-## UCLA CS 32 Winter 2018 Project
+## UCLA CS 32 Winter 2018 Project 4

 This program can be used to decode a simple substitution cipher!
-It prints out every possible solution to given input.
+It outputs every possible solution for a given input.

 ### Getting Started
 Before using, make sure that the Cracked.exe file and the largewordlist.txt are in the same directory.